-You will be able to install Play Store on virtually any device; Android smartphones and tablets, iOS devices (iPhone and iPad), and also for Windows PC and Mac computers (using BlueStacks).
+Here you will be able to install Play Store on virtually any device: Android smartphones and tablets, iOS devices (iPhone and iPad), and also for Windows PC and Mac computers (using BlueStacks).

-- A Google account – Anyone who wants to use Play Store needs it.
+Anyone who wants to use Play Store needs a Google account.
 Any Gmail email address of yours will work for this purpose.

 Install Play Store for Android (2 min)

-- Make one quick change to your device’s security settings – Go to Settings > All > Security (the sections may be named differently depending on your device).
+1. Make one quick change to your device’s security settings.
+Go to Settings > All > Security (the sections may be named differently depending on your device).

 Install Play Store for PC